GamesCreatorsClub/GCCPiWarsBlog/posts/2018/04/21/competition.md

 ![Getting Ready](/2018/04/straight-line-getting-ready.jpg "Getting Ready"){: style="float:right;width:35%;"}

 From start it didn't look good.
 Our rover just swerved to the left - away from the sun.
-Yes, course was on the sun and that was first though: VL53L0X sensors do not like direct sunlight and we were realy hit by it.
+Yes, the course was in sunlight and that was though: VL53L0X sensors do not like direct sunlight and we were realy hit by it.
 But, then it continued to swerve to the left even when it went into part of the course that was in the shade.
 How bizarre.
 We soldered on and finished it with many, many penalties but at least gave our best.

 ![Straight Line](/2018/04/2018-Straight-Line.jpg "Straight Line"){: style="float:clear;width:50%;"}

-Oh, last go only fix was to move sensors from 45º/45º to something like 20º/70º and only then it didn't hit the wall immediately.
+On the last go only fix was to move sensors from 45º/45º to something like 20º/70º and only then it didn't hit the wall immediately.
 Almost like right sensor was constantly reporting much bigger distances than left.
 And telemetry wasn't really built up to the standard so we didn't get to see any values while attempting the challenge.
 That's probably the first lesson we need to learn from 2018 competition: more feedback!